 The Seattle Municipal Code (SMC) must be consulted if the property is in Seattle.
 SMC 22.206.160 covers Duties of Owners.
 See also SMC 7.24 et seq. and SMC 22.206 et seq.
 Federal statutes that may apply include the Fair Housing Act, 42 U.S.C. §§3601 et seq; United States Bankruptcy Code; American with Disabilities Act, 42 U.S.C. §12101; Federal Rehabilitation Act of 1973, 29 U.S.C. §701; and the Fair Debt Collection Practices Act, 15 U.S.C. §§1692-1692o.

-The Seattle Department of Planning and Development has created twelve Client Assistance Memos regarding code compliance and rental housing regulations.
+The Seattle Department of Planning and Development has created Tips (formerly known as Client Assistance Memos) regarding code compliance and rental housing regulations - look in the 600s section.
 These must be consulted in addition to the RCW and the SMC.

 Below is a listing of sections of the RCW that you may want to examine before proceeding with your action.
 These links all point to the online version of the RCW provided by the State Legislature.
 Use the navigation links at the top of the RCW section page to move between sections or to jump to a page that displays links for all of RCW 59.18.

 - Landlord’s Duties: RCW 59.18.060 and 59.18.063

 - Landlord’s Remedies: RCW 59.18.160 – 59.18.190, 59.18.310

 How to Proceed